 What's happened

-Saks Fifth Avenue and Neiman Marcus are closing multiple stores across the US as part of a restructuring following bankruptcy.
-The closures include locations in California, affecting high-end shopping centers, while some flagship stores remain open.
-The move reflects shifts in luxury retail strategies amid economic pressures.
+Saks Fifth Avenue and Neiman Marcus are closing multiple stores across the US as part of a restructuring following Saks's Chapter 11 bankruptcy filing.
+The closures include locations in California and other states, with some flagship stores remaining open.
+The move reflects ongoing shifts in luxury retail strategies amid economic pressures.

 What's behind the headline?